-Secretary Jonathan Link Logan was first introduced to the challenges of vacancy and blight and the role of land banks while working on a graduate degree in urban planning, after which he worked for the National Vacant Properties Campaign, now known as the Center for Community Progress.
+Board Secretary Jonathan Link Logan was first introduced to the challenges of vacancy and blight and the role of land banks while working on a graduate degree in urban planning, after which he worked for the National Vacant Properties Campaign, now known as the Center for Community Progress.
 He currently works at CenterState CEO as the director of the Northside Urban Partnership (Northside UP), helping community residents, businesses, and other stakeholders develop and implement neighborhood revitalization strategies and projects.
-He is no stranger to the Greater Syracuse Land Bank; Jonathan was a member of our Citizen Advisory Board from 2014 through 2019 and was recently appointed by Mayor Walsh to serve on our Board of Directors.
+He is no stranger to the Greater Syracuse Land Bank; Jonathan was a member of our Citizen Advisory Board from 2014 through 2019 before Mayor Walsh appointed him to serve on our Board of Directors in October 2020.